 Transition plans are in place during the terms prior to transition.

-In order to make transition from Torfield School as smooth as possible, the following measures are in place:
+In order to make transition for pupils from Torfield School and other mainstream or special schools as smooth as possible, the following measures are in place:

-Staff from both schools are involved in moderating year 6 pupils’ work before and after transition.
-This helps to increase the Y7 teacher’s knowledge of current progress for pupils joining Saxon Mount, enabling effective planning.
+Staff from both schools are involved in moderating Year 6 pupils’ work before and after transition.
+This helps to increase the Year 7 teacher’s knowledge of current progress for pupils joining Saxon Mount, enabling effective planning.

 The school provides a Summer School which runs over two weeks of the holiday and caters specifically for pupils in transition; this is open to all pupils joining the school in Y7.

-All Year 6 pupils attend a series of taster mornings at Saxon Mount, culminating in a Taster Day which all pupils attend, including those transferring from mainstream primary schools; All parents and carers are invited to an introductory meeting prior to the transition period starting.
+All Year 6 pupils attend a series of taster mornings at Saxon Mount, culminating in a Taster Day which all pupils attend, including those transferring from mainstream primary schools.
+All parents / carers are invited to an introductory meeting prior to the transition period starting.

-All Parents and Carers are strongly encouraged to attend the meeting which follows this Taster Day.
+All parents / carers are strongly encouraged to attend the meeting which follows this Taster Day.
 There is always a range of school staff and partners such as school uniform providers available to answer questions across a range of subjects.